zetanumbers/book/src/natural-aliasing.md

 ## Justification

-I hope it is clear to you why looking at aliasing variables separatelly hurts programmer's ability to develop reasoning about a program's behavior.
+I hope it is clear to you why looking at aliasing variables separately hurts programmer's ability to develop reasoning about a program's behavior.
 If you have ever delved into topology, you might recognize that neighborhoods of aliased variables could be expressed with some topology.

 Assuming there's a continuous map \\(m\\) from a collection of aliasing variables \\(V\\) to a powerset of the address space \\(2^A\\),